noops888/jfk-files-text/README.md

 ```
 .
 ├── downloader_scripts/        # Scripts for downloading PDF files
+│   ├── csv/                   # csv files listing direct download URLs for all files
+│   └── xlsx/                  # xlsx files from the National Archives with additional details about each file
 ├── extraction_scripts/        # Scripts for converting PDFs to text
 │   ├── linux/                 # Linux-specific extraction tools
 │   ├── macOS/                 # macOS-specific extraction tools